 If you do register as a sole trader with HMRC your tax amount may depend on the revenue you have made through freelancing and the deductible costs that you may claim.
-The profits, in case of a freelancer, is the total income minus the allowable expenses you have incurred to continue your business.
+The profits, in the case of a freelancer, are the total income minus the allowable expenses you have incurred to continue your business.
 Once you have registered for a self-assessment tax return, you can claim multiple expenses if allowed.
 However, there is a certain amount that you need to earn before you are required to pay tax.

 You can earn up to £12,500 in tax year 20/21 without worrying about any tax implications, UK citizens are allowed to earn this much money before they have to pay income tax.
 However, it might be different for individuals with different earnings, for instance, an individual who is earning £110,000 a year would have a tax-free personal allowance of up to £7,500, as personal allowance reduces for every pound earned above 100,000 pounds in a tax year.

 The amount of income tax paid above the personal allowance depends on the total income you make in a year.
 There are different bands from the basic rate to top-rate tax, for the tax year 6 April 2020 to 5 April 2021, the bands are as follows.

 - Basic rate tax that is 20% of the total earnings